+Is Saumur worth visiting?
+Definitely, Saumur is a lovely village with lots going on even for those that don’t drink wine.
 Saumur is classified as a City of Art and History and a UNESCO World Heritage Site.
 It is famous for its ‘habitations troglodytes’ or cave dwellings, its celebrated local wines and some of the best restaurants in the Loire Valley.
-The town is also renowned for its national riding school which the Ecole Nationale d’Equitation, which is home to the French Cadre Noir equestrian corps.
+The town is also renowned for its national riding school the Ecole Nationale d’Equitation, which is home to the French Cadre Noir equestrian corps.

 History of Saumur

 Throughout history, Saumur has been ruled by the Romans, Visigoths and early French kings Dagobert and Pippin.
 With the Norman invasion, the villagers abandoned Saumur but returned in the 10th century to their home village.
 It was then that the village was renamed Saumeur which meant ‘under the wall’.
 This was due to the new fortifications built around the convent and church to protect them from further Norman invasions.

 In the eleventh century, the Counts of Blois and Anjou fought over the rule of Saumur but by 1025 the Count of Anjou was the occupying lord.
 The worst times for Saumur were during the Wars of Religions.
 The wealthier classes in Saumur had begun to adopt the religious notions of John Calvin which led to the religious strife between the Protestants and Catholics.